WinawerLab/vis-mod-course/README.md

 (3) Watson, A. B. (2014).
 A formula for human retinal ganglion cell receptive field density as a function of visual field location.
 Journal of Vision, 14(7), 15-15.

+(4) Marimont & Wandell (1994).
+Matching color images: the effects of axial chromatic aberration.
+JOSA A, 11(12), 3113-3122.

 V1:

-(4) Fleet, Wagner, & Heeger (1996).
+(5) Fleet, Wagner, & Heeger (1996).
 Neural encoding of binocular disparity: Energy models, position shifts and phase shifts Vision Research.